opencog/atomese-simd/Design.md

 output, state, widths, side effects, and the goal of the compiler is to generate a valid net.

-In both examples, the resulting network can process flows; for eletronics, the flows consist of electrons; for programs, it is bytes passing between registers, CPU and memory.
+In both examples, the resulting network can process flows; for electronics, the flows consist of electrons; for programs, it is bytes passing between registers, CPU and memory.